ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 ###### Outgoing SMTP Email Settings

-To use the email action in {{ site.data.product.title }}, set an email address to send emails from.
+To use the email action in {{ site.data.product.title_short }}, set an email address to send emails from.

 **Note:**